 The Fiddlehead Restaurant is comfortable and casual like your best friend’s home would be.
 The expression “we’re just like family here” doesn’t have much meaning anymore, but if you’re a regular at the Fiddlehead, it seems to actually be true. … Continue reading

-Photographs + stories by Maine + Maine Home+Design magazine staff Growing up, my? family took off to Prince Edward Island, Canada, every summer for our one-week, back-to-the-land camping trip.
-We would pack up the van the night before, not sleep … Continue reading
+Photographs + stories by Maine + Maine Home+Design magazine staff Growing up, my family took off to Prince Edward Island, Canada, every summer for our one-week, back-to-the-land camping trip.
+We would pack up the van the night before, not sleep a … Continue reading

 Choose a ball, step up to the line, gaze at the pins down the lane, and send the ball rolling.
 What you hear nexteither the crashing of numerous pins against the wood floor or perhaps the clunk from a … Continue reading